 - We ask that authors avoid using complex legal jargon and language since THE LEGAL REPORTS is read by a large and varied audience including persons at differing levels of their legal career as well as by persons who are not necessarily legal professionals.

 - THE LEGAL REPORTS cannot accept to publish articles that have been published or are due to be published by another MEDIA Organisation.
 All submissions must be original and exclusive to TLR.
 We also cannot accept old essays and/or dissertations that are written in a heavy academic style.

 - We ask that authors include any online resources referred to in a piece just within the piece itself which will be used during editing to link to any assertions made in the article.
-It should be noted that an author is responsible for the accuracy of his/her article; check every single fact including dates, spelling of names, titles, timelines, numbers and statistics.
+It should be noted that an author is responsible for the accuracy of his/her article; check every single fact including dates, the spelling of names, titles, timelines, numbers, and statistics.
 Hard check any superlatives for example; is this really the first, the worst, the only, the highest? etc

 - Please beware of inflected language for example; ” He slipped a provision into the Bill” If the provision was added to the Bill using the normal procedure then ” Slipped” would be improper.

-- THE LEGAL REPORTS has a zero tolerance policy toward plagiarism.
+- THE LEGAL REPORTS has a zero-tolerance policy toward plagiarism.
 Plagiarism is the practice of taking someone else’s work or ideas and passing them off as one’s own( without attribution).
 It is not acceptable to merely make modifications to another person’s wording or to duplicate the structure of their work.
 Authors must produce stories with original phrasing and structure and attribute clearly.